ISOTECH laboratories Inc. World Class Laboratory. Worldwide Service.

 Characterization of various materials such as tires, cigarette filters, fleece, packaging tapes, sawdust, human blood, hair, paint, varnish, microorganisms etc. for evidence in criminal cases.

-Analysis of heroin, cocaine, cannabis, steroids, and other illicit samples for origin and/or manufacturing source.
+Analysis of narcotics including heroin, cocaine, cannabis, steroids, and other illicit samples for origin and/or manufacturing source.

 Crude oil, refined products, and additives characterization for spills, migration, source, and weathering.